liyanrui/zhfonts/README.md

 # Basic usage

-If the work above done, you can try the following example to test the module and the Chinese fonts works normally.
+Try the following example to test whether the module and the Chinese fonts works normally.

 ```TeX
 \usemodule[zhfonts]